 Who will vaporise my pearly penile papules?

-Pearly penile papule removal in our Melbourne clinic is done by Dr Michael Rich, who has been performing this procedure for decades.
+Pearly penile papules removal in our Melbourne clinic is done by Dr Michael Rich, who has been performing PPP removal surgery for decades.
 You are in good hands.

 We don’t know why pearly penile papules appear.
 We do know that they don’t present any sexual or other issues, and are not a health concern.
 Men have long been worrying about pearly penile papules and making arrangements for their removal, but still, we are really no closer to knowing why they appear than we were when pearly penile papules were first identified.